 They offer a great happy hour with discounted beers, though the hours sort of vary based on whether special events like a Bucks game is going on.
 Either way, stop in for a giant pretzel, sandwiches, brats, or one of the cheese boards where you can try a variety of locally made cheeses.

 Uber’s The Bloody Mary

 The Deluxe Bloody Mary at Uber Tap Room is one of the best in the city, and pairs perfectly with one of the cheese boards or a brat.
 It comes with salami, cheese, lemon and lime wedges, pickle, olives, and a miniature beer chaser with your choice of beer.

 Besides the super tasty toppings and a really well-made house mix, one thing that sets the bloody apart at Uber Tap Room is how good the staff is about adjusting heat levels.
 Want no heat or something super spicy?
 Just let the bartender know, and they always seem to hit the heat level right on the mark.
 For a bloody mary with great toppings with a heat level adjusted to your palate, head over to the Uber Tap Room.

 West Allis Cheese & Sausage Shoppe

 West Allis Cheese & Sausage Shoppe is a great destination for visitors to Milwaukee.
-They offer two convenient locations, one in West Allis, the other in the Milwaukee Public Market.
-Both offer numerous store items like deli meats, smoked sausage, cheeses, in addition to a counter-service restaurant where you can grab excellent specialty sandwiches and breakfast items.
-Especially if looking for a tasty lunch and the opportunity to grab some food-related souvenirs, then West Allis Cheese & Sausage Shoppe is an ideal all in one stop.
+They offer two convenient locations, one in West Allis and the other in the Milwaukee Public Market.
+Both offer numerous store items like deli meats, smoked sausage, and cheeses, in addition to a counter-service restaurant where you can grab excellent specialty sandwiches and breakfast items.

 West Allis Cheese’s Bloody Mary